Submitting a claim to Eurostar

 Compensation for delays or cancellation

-If your Eurostar journey was disrupted, you may be able to claim compensation if the delay can be attributed to the operator.
+If your Eurostar journey was disrupted, you may be able to claim compensation if the delay was Eurostar's fault.

-Just wait 24 hours after arriving at your destination and make sure you’ve got your ticket to hand.
+Just wait 24 hours after arriving at your destination and make sure you’ve got a copy of your tickets.
 You can submit a claim up to 60 days after the date of travel.

 The amount of compensation will depend on the length of delay: